-For practical purposes, wash stations and written hygiene protocols will be provided at the entrance to the public DOC Wharekirauponga Loop Track, on the helipads and the entry/exit points of field tracks that service the exploration operation sites from the main public track (Figure 1).
+For practical purposes, wash stations and written hygiene protocols will be provided at the Waihi North Project helipads and the entry/exit points of field tracks that service the monitoring sites from the main public track (Error!
+Reference source not found.).
 Personal cleaning kits are to be carried when conducting surveys off the tracks and in the first instance personnel will endeavour to avoid kauri.
 The location of any kauri that display symptoms of Kauri Dieback will be noted and reported and if they cannot be avoided then hygiene measures will be undertaken with the personal cleaning kit upon exit of the KHZ.